movebit/move/language/move-analyzer/editors/code/README.md

    settings (`⌘,` on macOS, or use the menu item *Code > Preferences > Settings*).
 Search for the `sui-move-analyzer.server.path` setting, and set it to the location of the `sui-move-analyzer` language server you installed.
-3. If you're using it in MacOS, you may meet the error `Macos cannot verify if this app contains malicious software`, you need to add support for `sui-move-analyzer-mac-v1.1.1` in the system settings Program Trust.
+3. If you're using it in MacOS, you may meet the error `Macos cannot verify if this app contains malicious software`, you need to add support for `sui-move-analyzer` in the system settings Program Trust.

 #### [2] analyzer not work